DOJ: Mass. storage firm illegally sold deployed sergeant’s items

-BOSTON (AP) — The U.S. Justice Department filed a lawsuit Tuesday accusing a Massachusetts storage company of illegally selling the possessions of an Air Force sergeant while he was deployed, including his grandfather’s medals.
+BOSTON (AP) — The U.S. Justice Department filed a lawsuit Tuesday accusing a Massachusetts storage company of illegally selling the possessions of an Air Force sergeant — including his grandfather’s medals — while he was deployed.

 Father & Son Moving & Storage broke the law by failing to obtain a court order before auctioning everything in the technical sergeant’s storage units while he was serving in Qatar, officials say.